-The Black Lives Matter movement has once again brought the attention back to racism against the African-American community in the U.S, especially among its male population.
-One of the poorest communities in America, black men often find themselves struggling to better their lives due to a lack of positive role models and support.
+The Black Lives Matter movement has once again brought attention back to racism against the African-American community in the U.S, especially among its male population.
+In one of the poorest communities in America, black men often find themselves struggling to better their lives due to a lack of positive role models and support.
 The Man Up Club in Minneapolis, Minnesota, aims to change this.

 The Man Up Club was founded by Korey Dean, who has worked as a student advocate at a local school.
 During his work, Dean discovered that many African-American boys in the school faced huge challenges — they had lower graduation levels, higher detention rates, and more incidences of being involved with the police after an altercation.
 This is when Dean decided that he should do something to help out the black children.